projet-m2-siris-unistra/chatalk/blog/content/blog/protocols-conception/index.md

 #### Data Messages

-- The data from a user is broadcast to the conversation and stored in a database.
+The data from a user is broadcast to the conversation and stored in a database.

-  - The content is encrypted with the conversation common key, so that the client can decrypt it.
+- The content is encrypted with the conversation common key, so that the client can decrypt it, but the server cannot.

 Messages Examples :